WilliXL/user_modeling_memory/README.md

 ### Research Questions
 __1. When to collect user data__
 - Personality recognition, especially in the five major categories are best collected during the first interaction.
 Especially when there is anxiety and stress [1,2].

 __2. What to collect__

+__3. Can "skill level in system" be an analogue to "confidence in system"?__
+- Talk to Rae about this.

 ## Logistics
 - Individual meeting with Michael on Wednesdays at 4:15PM